Adedejiosvaldo/Adedejiosvaldo/README.md

 ---

 ### 👨‍💻 About Me
-I’m a passionate backend engineer with 2+ years of experience building secure, scalable APIs and microservices across diverse domains—from puzzle-based Web3 platforms to microservices SaaS systems.
-I love working on cloud-native architectures, real-time applications, and recently, AI-powered agent systems.

-- 🔭 **Currently Building**: AI agents with CrewAI & Langchain, and cloud-native systems with Go & Kubernetes.
 - 🚀 **Tech Mission**: Solve real-world problems with clean code, system reliability, and product-first thinking.
 - 📚 **Learning Goals**: Deepen my expertise in distributed systems, multi-agent systems, and advanced DevOps.
 - 💬 **Ask Me About**: REST APIs, system design, cloud deployments, and building from 0 → 1.